What to Wear to a Job Interview for College Men

 Dressing for an interview doesn't have to be hard, especially if you put together a few staple pieces you already have in your closet.
 The key is to create a balanced look.

-Although a t-shirt on its own is too casual, you can make it work by layering it under a stylish jacket, like the one above, a cardigan, or a relaxed blazer.
+Although a t-shirt on its own is too casual, you can make it work by layering it under a stylish jacket, a cardigan, or a relaxed blazer.

-Top Interview Tip: Do your homework before the interview and review the list of most common job interview mistakes in order to improve your interview technique.
+Top Interview Tip: Do your homework before the interview and watch out for common job interview mistakes in order to improve your interview technique.

 Consider a Modern Approach

-If you're tired of the button-down and khaki look that you may have seen your dad wear time and time again, take a more modern approach, as demonstrated in the look above.
+If you're tired of the button-down and khaki look that you may have seen your dad wear time and time again, take a more modern approach.
 If you need some style tips, read up on the latest in men's fashion.

 Show Your Personal Style